Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 ![gif of April Tags running](https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_apriltag/isaac_ros_apriltag_sample_crop.gif/)

 Unfortunately, VSLAM is not perfect; at times, it can lose tracking of its surroundings.
 This leads to a massive drift in the robot's position, which cannot be correct.
 We compensate a little with the IMU and dead-reckoning from motor encoder positions, but it is not enough.

 To help prevent this from happening, we used the April Tags on the field to correct the VSLAM position.
 We used the [April Tags ROS package from NVIDIA](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag) for this task.
-Due to performance requirements, we couldn't run april tags at full speed, because it would slow down the VSLAM.
+Due to performance requirements, we couldn't run april tags at full speed because it would slow down the VSLAM.
 Once we received the April Tag data, we would correct the VSLAM position with the estimated robot position from the april tags via the `SetOdometryPose` service.